crustio/crust-wiki/docs/build-smanager.md

 #### sManager Customization

-1. Add a `networkID` field to the config file.
+1. Add a `networkId` field to the config file.
 2. Disable `Chain Database Indexer`.
 This indexing job is no longer necessary, and besides, order `_memo` is not persisted into chain database.
-3. Update `Chain Event Indexer` to only pick orders with the configured `networkID` in the `_memo` field.
+3. Update `Chain Event Indexer` to only pick orders with the configured `networkId` in the `_memo` field.

-> As a reference, you could check [decooio/crust-smanager](https://github.com/decooio/crust-smanager) for how to customize sManager for a `private network` built on top of Crust Network.

 #### Order Memo

-When placing storage orders targeted at a `private DSM`, customer could place `private network ID` in the `_memo` field, as illustrated below:
+When placing storage orders targeted at a `private DSM`, customer could place `network Id` in the `_memo` field, as illustrated below:

 ![place-order-with-memo](assets/build/place-order-with-memo.png)

+### sManager Customization Sample

+As a reference, you could check [decooio/crust-smanager](https://github.com/decooio/crust-smanager) for how to customize sManager to build a `private DSM` on top of Crust Network.

 ## Resources